Protection Command: Royalty and Specialist Protection

-Prior to 1978, when the Royalty Protection Branch was formed as a separate non-divisional specialist unit, royalty protection officers were attached for administrative purposes to "A" Division, although they fell within "A" Department at New Scotland Yard.

 Parliamentary and Diplomatic Protection

+Diplomatic Protection originated in November 1974 as a result of the Vienna Convention on Diplomatic Relations.
+It was placed under Chief Superintendent Douglas Cree as A8(3) Branch, again within "A" Department, becoming A11 Branch by 1982.
+In 1980 one of its officers at that time, Trevor Lock, became involved in the Iranian Embassy Siege.
+In 1983 A11 Branch became RDPD(D), one half of the Royalty and Diplomatic Protection Department (RDPD) and later still SO16, again within Specialist Operations.
-Parliamentary and Diplomatic Protection (PaDP) was formed following a merger of the Diplomatic Protection Group (SO16) with the Palace of Westminster Division (SO17) in April 2015.

-PaDP provide armed and unarmed protection of embassies, missions and the Parliamentary Estate.
-They also provide residential protection for high-profile government ministers and are responsible for access control and security at Downing Street and New Scotland Yard.
+Diplomatic Protection Group (SO16) and Palace of Westminster Division (SO17) were then merged to form the Parliamentary and Diplomatic Protection (PaDP) in April 2015.
+PaDP provides armed and unarmed protection of embassies, missions and the Parliamentary Estate and residential protection for high-profile government ministers.
+They are responsible for access control and security at Downing Street and New Scotland Yard.

 PaDP was the command in which Police Constable Keith Palmer, who was killed in an attack at Westminster in 2017, worked, as did convicted kidnapper, murderer and rapist Wayne Couzens who used his status as a Police Officer to deceive his victim Sarah Everard by falsely arresting her.